bjornaa/ladim1/doc/source/postprocessing.rst

 ===============

-LADIM comes with a simple python package postladim that can be used for visulisation and analysis of LADIM output.
+LADIM comes with a simple python package postladim that can be used for visualisation and analysis of LADIM output.

 The basic class is postladim.particlefile.ParticleFile it is initiated by the following lines::